ADJUSTING THE WEIGHT OF YOUR GADA MACE PAHLAVANDLE ™ GAMA

 MADE BY HAND WITH A SUSTAINABLE MINDSET

-We source sustainable materials like Bamboo “the miracle hardwood” at 700kg/m3.
-Bamboo’s beautiful grain patterns give our clubs its unique esthetics.
+The Pahlavandle Gama is made of Bamboo, “the miracle hardwood” at 700kg/m3.
+Bamboo’s beautiful grain patterns give this club its unique esthetics.
 Its density and stability provide uniformity and minimum cracking.
-Finally, we also reclaim rejected hardwoods destined for the burn pile or landfill.
-This takes nothing away from their beauty, durability or strength!

 Using reclaimed and sustainable methods is not by any means a cheap way to produce clubs, we just feel it is the responsible way.
 After all it is in Heroic Sports DNA.